 5. Consider using the guy ropes and marking them with glow sticks

-This one works two ways, don’t use them where people will walk.
-Your site need plenty of room but use the guy rope toggles to tighten them up to their shortest practical length.
-Tripping over guy ropes is common and can cause serious injury.
-Put glow sticks down next to where the guy ropes are pegged into the ground.
+I try not to use guy ropes anywhere people will be walking at night.
+While your site needs plenty of room and you should use guy ropes, you can use the little toggles on them to make them as short as possible.
+BE CAREFUL!
+Tripping over guy ropes at night can cause serious injury.
+Consider, putting glow sticks down next to where your guy ropes are pegged into the ground.

 6. Buy a mallet or tent peg hammer and keep it in the bag with the tent.

-Buy a tent peg hammer and removal tool and put it in the bag.
+Buy a tent peg hammer and removal tool and KEEP IT IN THE TENT BAG.
 I think tents should come with these.
 Most places in Australia outside of caravan parks (and even a lot of them) require tent pegs to be hammered in.
 It’s not much fun trying to do it with random rocks and sticks, or searching the campsite for someone with a mallet they’ll let you borrow.

 If you even think it is going to be windy and rainy, use ALL the guy ropes.
 They make the tent much sturdier and it will shed rain easily if the fabric is tightly stretched.
 Inside the outer shell, behind each guy rope attachment on the outside of that shell, there are velcro loops.
 They anchor the guy rope tie in point to the pole frame and I recommend using them.